Juliet-Simpson/Find-A-Bible-Quote/README.md

 #### Read

-* Data is retrieved from the database and dispalyed to the user in the following ways:
+* Data is retrieved from the database and displayed to the user in the following ways:

-    * The Browse Themes dropdown on the homepage displays all the themese in the themes collection
+    * The Browse Themes dropdown on the homepage displays all the themes in the themes collection

     * browse_themes.html and search_results.html display the following information for quotes that have the theme as a key value that has been selected from the browse dropdown or searched for in the search bar: Theme, Book, Chapter, Start verse, end verse (if quote is more than one verse), quote text, and the username of the user that added the quote.

     * The My Quotes page displays the same information for a quote as above, except not user, for all the quotes from the quotes collection that have the key "added_by" value of the session user's username.
 User name need not be displayed here as it is always the session user for this page.

     * Comments made about quotes, and the username of the user that made the comment, are retrieved and displayed for all quotes displayed on the site, in the format of a list in a collapsible body underneath the relevant quote they are for.
 The quote_id field value of the comment from the comments collection matches the string of the Object ID of the quote in the quotes collection that they are for.
-In this way quotes and associated comments can be dispalyed together.
+In this way quotes and associated comments can be displayed together.
     Once the object id of the quote was made a string in python, the jinja map filter was used on the templates to map the actual quote id to the quote_id field of the comment.
 The exception to this was the My Comments page.

     * The My Comments page retrieves from the database and then displays the same information as above for (theme, book, chapter, verses, text and added by) quotes that have a stringified Object ID equal to the value of the quote_id field of comments in the comments collection, but only for comments that also have a commented_by value equal to the username of the current session user.
 In this way, The My Comments page renders all quotes on which the current session user has commented.
 As with all other quotes displayed on the site, all the comments for each quote, and the user that commented, are then displayed with each quote (not just the comments made by the session user, these were only used as the starting point for filtering the quotes).